-Tanya has represented Team GB at junior and young rider level and has currently got a yard of up and coming young horses alongside her top mare Candy who is aiming at CIC*** next year.
+Tanya has represented Team GB at junior and young rider level and has currently got a yard of up-and-coming young horses alongside her top mare Candy.

 Olivia Whitelaw is a young international dressage rider based in Nottinghamshire, trained by Andrew Fletcher.
 Olivia recently sold her International Dutch riding pony Brouwershaven’s Viceroy as she had come to the FEI age limit for competing ponies, she is currently spending the winter of 2019 training Bentley an up and coming eventer whilst waiting for her new youngster Lordswood Sir Victorious (aka Lordy) to arrived from Germany.
 Lordy is due to arrive in the UK in May 2020, and Olivia has many plans ahead for the pair of them with the ultimate dream goal of the 2028 LA Olympics, so exciting times are ahead.